 Manaslu Trekking is a dream for thousands of intrepid travelers around the world.
-But lack of planning and preparation when heading off to the high ground of Manaslu will ruin your Himalayan experience.
+But lack of planning and preparation when heading off to Manaslu’s high ground will ruin your Himalayan experience.
 Putting a required forethought and training for a successful trek is essential.
 Here are our’s 15 essential tips that will make your Manaslu Circuit Trek successful.

 1. Train Physically And Prepare mentally For A Trek